A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD: Numerical results

 We perform all evolutions in full 3d with no symmetry assumptions and in the Cowling approximation, i.e.,~we do not evolve the spacetime.
 To match the resolution usually used in FD/FV numerical relativity codes, we use a domain $[-20,20]^3$ with a base resolution of six P$_5$ DG elements.
 This choice means we have approximately 32 FD grid points covering the star's diameter at the lowest resolution, 64 when using twelve P$_5$ elements, and 128 grid points when using 24 P$_5$ elements.
 In all cases we set $\rho_{\mathrm{atm}}=10^{-15}$ and $\rho_{\mathrm{cutoff}}=1.01\times10^{-15}$.
 We do not run any simulations using a P$_2$ DG-FD hybrid scheme since the P$_5$ scheme has proven to be more accurate and robust in all test cases so far.

 In the left panel of figure~\ref{fig:GrmhdTovStar} we show the maximum rest mass density over the grid divided by the maximum density at $t=0$ for the non-magnetized TOV star.
 The 6-element simulation uses FD throughout the interior of the star because the corners of the inner elements are in vacuum.
 In comparison, the 12- and 24-element simulations use the unlimited P$_5$ DG solver throughout the star interior.
-The increased ``noise'' in the 12- and 24-element data actually stems from the higher oscillation modes in the star that are induced by numerical error.
+The increased ``noise'' in the 12- and 24-element data actually stems from the higher oscillation modes in the star~\cite{2002PhRvD..65h4024F} that are induced by numerical error.
 In the right panel of figure~\ref{fig:GrmhdTovStar} we plot the power spectrum using data at the three different resolutions.
 The 6-element simulation only has one mode resolved, while 12 elements resolve two modes well, and the 24-element simulation resolves three modes well.
+Additionally, we plot the power spectrum from a 24-element simulation using a fifth-order Dormand-Prince time stepper instead of the strong stability preserving third-order Runge-Kutta method.
+Increasing the time stepper order does not increase the number of radial modes resolved, demonstrating that it is the spatial resolution that is the limiting factor.

 We show the normalized maximum rest mass density over the grid for the magnetized TOV star in the left panel of figure~\ref{fig:GrmhdMagnetizedTovStar}.
 Overall the results are nearly identical to the non-magnetized case.
 One notable difference is the decrease in the 12-element simulation between 7.5ms and 11ms, which occurs because the code switches from DG to FD at the center of the star at 7.5ms and back to DG at 11ms.
 Nevertheless, the frequencies are resolved just as well for the magnetized star as for the non-magnetized case, as can be seen in the right panel of figure~\ref{fig:GrmhdMagnetizedTovStar} where we plot the power spectrum.
 Specifically, we are able to resolve the three largest modes with our P$_5$ DG-FD hybrid scheme.
 To the best of our knowledge, these are the first simulations of a magnetized neutron star using high-order DG methods.